wargabasdat/Seleksi-2024-Tugas-1/README.md

 ## Overview
 The airline industry is a vital part of global transportation, impacting millions of travelers worldwide.
 Understanding passenger satisfaction is crucial for airlines to improve their services and remain competitive.Understanding passengers feedback and where improvements are needed is critical for maintaining a competitive edge in the airline industry.

 This ETL project focuses on analyzing passenger reviews for two major Indonesian airlines: Garuda Indonesia and Batik Air.
-By scraping data from airlinequality.com, this project aims to provide insights into passenger experiences, helping these airlines enhance their services and customer satisfaction.
+By scraping data, this project aims to provide insights into passenger experiences, helping these airlines enhance their services and customer satisfaction.

+The primary objective of this project is to extract detailed review data from [airlinequality.com](https://www.airlinequality.com/), clean it, transform it into a JSON format, and load it into a MySQL database.
+Additionally, this project provide an analysis into various aspects of passenger experience by data visualization.

+## Program Specification
+- **Python3**: Forweb scraping, data cleaning.
+  - Libraries: BeautifulSoup, Requests
+- **MySQL**: For RDBMS
+- **Tableau**: For data visualization and dashboard creation.

 ## Usage
 1. Clone this repository